Zeqian-Long/Zeqian-Long.github.io/_pages/about.md

 <!-- I am also deeply interested in 3D/4D generative vision, focusing on dynamic scene reconstruction and representation learning.
 I aim to develop geometry-aware world models capable of synthesizing physically grounded, temporally coherent 3D environments. -->

-I also work on knowledge mining and reasoning with Large Language Models at ULab@UIUC, where I am fortunate to be advised by <a href="https://cs.stanford.edu/people/jiaxuan/" target="_blank">Prof. Jiaxuan You</a>.
+I also work on knowledge mining and LLM reasoning at ULab@UIUC, where I am fortunate to be advised by <a href="https://cs.stanford.edu/people/jiaxuan/" target="_blank">Prof. Jiaxuan You</a>.
 My work focuses on building dynamic and interpretable knowledge graphs over scientific literature to support structure-aware retrieval, concept-level reasoning, and knowledge organization.

 I've completed my internship at the <a href="https://www.baai.ac.cn/en/" target="_blank">BAAI (Beijing Academy of Artificial Intelligence)</a> Vision and Multimodal Research Center, where I had the opportunity to engage with cutting-edge research in visual foundation models and multimodal learning.